hammadahamed/Examly-4-sanchess/README.md

 [+]  DOWNLOAD THESE FILES A ZIP

 [+]  EXTRACT

-[+]  EXECUTE THE index.html file to check for the result [+]  HOST THIS AT YOUR WON MEANS
+[+]  EXECUTE THE index.html FILE TO CHCEK FOR THE RESULT

+[+]  HOST THIS AT YOUR WON MEANS